judka-uriel/uriel-book/uriel_en.md

 Wastefulness, the pointless squandering of resources gifted by G‑d — this is not the Jewish way.
-In accordance with the ecological commandment of Devarim [20:19](https://www.sefaria.org/Deuteronomy.20.19), this principle bears the name “Baal Tashchit”.
+In accordance with the ecological commandment of Devarim [20:19](https://www.sefaria.org/Deuteronomy.20.19), this principle bears the name *Baal Tashchit*.
 The sages in many places in the Talmud teach not to resemble idolaters who waste material resources needlessly.
 Rambam included the prohibition against wastefulness in the list of 613 commandments ([M−57](https://www.sefaria.org/Sefer_HaMitzvot,_Negative_Commandments.57)).